 Three charged in Scranton burglary

 Jun.
-27—Scranton police arrested three city residents Sunday following a break in at an auto parts business, city police said.
+28—Scranton police arrested three city residents Sunday following a break-in at an auto parts business, city police said.

 Patrolman Timothy Merkel responded to Morgan Highway Auto Parts & Recycling, 400 Morgan Highway, shortly before 3 p.m. to investigate a report of two men stealing aluminum wheels.

 When he arrived, he saw two men inside the property carrying things.
-After unlocking the gate using a nearby key, the officer started to run towards them.
+After unlocking the gate using a nearby key, the officer started to run toward them.

-The suspected burglars — later identified as Molina Ortiz and Lozada — ran towards Pike Street.
+The suspected burglars — later identified as Molina Ortiz and Lozada — ran toward Pike Street.

 Acting Sgt.
-Robert Stelmak and his K9 partner Attyro arrived and helped track the two across Pike Street toward a steep embankment that led down to the McDade Expressway.
+Robert Stelmak and his K-9 partner Attyro arrived and helped track the two across Pike toward a steep embankment leading to the McDade Expressway.

-Patrolman William O'Brien, who was off duty at the time, saw two men who matched the description of the burglary suspects get into a silver vehicle on the highway heading into the city.
+Patrolman William O'Brien, off duty at the time, saw two men who matched the description of the burglary suspects get into a silver vehicle on the highway heading into the city.

-After it turned off the expressway, Patrolman Michael Morrison pulled the vehicle over in a parking lot at West Market Street and Brick Avenue.
+After the vehicle turned off the expressway, Patrolman Michael Morrison pulled it over in a parking lot at West Market Street and Brick Avenue.

 Merkel identified the two men in the car as the burglars.
-While gathering his information, Molina Ortiz told Patrolman Michael Castanzo he did it.
+Being questioned for information, Molina Ortiz told Patrolman Michael Castanzo he did it.

 The aluminum wheels remained missing, police said.